bprinty/auora/docs/examples/README.md

 store: {
   state: ['p1', 'p2'], // list of state params to expose as computed properties
   mutations: ['m1', 'm2'], // list of mutations to expose as methods
-  mutations: ['a1', 'a2'], // list of actions to expose as methods }
+  actions: ['a1', 'a2'], // list of actions to expose as methods }
 ```